Deer Eyes

 The Furry Crown

 Antlers.
-They have fascinated man since the beginning.
-Going back thousands of years one can see man's love for “animals with antlers” etched and painted on the walls of caves.
-Antlers were a trophy in a different way before they were used to decorate the walls of our hunting camps and game rooms.
-Before modern civilization, antlers were used to make tools, ceremonial wear, and weapons just to name a few of the uses.
-During the growing season (spring through summer) antlers are covered in a very fine and soft membrane most commonly called velvet.
-When antlers are in velvet, they are very vulnerable to being injured.
-Bucks seem to be very aware that they have this fragile treasure on their head and are very careful in their actions throughout antler genesis.
+They have fascinated humankind since the beginning of time.
+Going back thousands of years, one can observe man's deep-seated love for “animals with antlers” etched and beautifully painted on the ancient walls of caves.
+Antlers once served as trophies in a different, more meaningful way before they transitioned to becoming decorative pieces on the walls of our hunting camps and game rooms.
+In times before modern civilization, these remarkable structures were ingeniously utilized to create tools, ceremonial attire, and even weapons, just to name a few of their many functions.
+During the growing season, which spans from spring through summer, antlers are prominently covered in a delicate and soft membrane most commonly known as velvet.
+When antlers are in velvet, they become extremely vulnerable to injury.
+Bucks seem particularly aware that they possess this fragile yet magnificent treasure on their heads, displaying a cautious demeanor throughout the entire antler growth process.

-I took this photograph on an early spring morning.
-I was out for a walk at the wildlife refuge.
-There were hundreds of birds all flying around.
-It did not seem like any of them wanted to be the model for my photoshoot that day.
-Walking down a trail I saw this young buck laying down.
-His furry white antlers caught the sunlight as it layed there checking out if I was a predator.
-His eyes stood out to me.
-Unlike when you see bucks in the fall, he did not display the same confidence.
-His concern was for his curry crown on his head.
-I love this picture because his eyes and antlers are telling the story of this deer.
+I captured this photograph on an early spring morning while I was out for a leisurely walk at the local wildlife refuge.
+There were hundreds of birds fluttering about, but despite their lively presence, it did not seem like any of them wanted to be the model for my photoshoot that day.
+As I walked down a serene trail, I suddenly spotted this young buck lying gracefully on the ground.
+His fuzzy white antlers sparkled in the sunlight as he reclined there, intently observing whether I posed a threat as a potential predator.
+His wide, expressive eyes immediately caught my attention.
+Unlike the more confident bucks I had encountered in the fall, his demeanor was marked by a sense of vulnerability and concern for his delicate crown adorning his head.
+I absolutely love this picture because his captivating eyes and unique antlers are eloquently telling the poignant story of this deer.

 Location: Rocky Mountain Arsenal National Wildlife Refuge, Colorado